You can sink a lot of money into furniture. If you dont buy carefully,

 or something more casual?

-To help your planning, you might want to see what others have done.
-You
+To help your planning, look at what others have done.
+Buy home decorating

-can buy home decorating magazines, look at websites and catalogs from furniture
+magazines, look at websites and catalogs from furniture manufacturers and

-manufacturers and stores, go on showcase house tours, and visit open-house
+stores, go on showcase house tours, and visit open houses at houses for

-Though seeing and reading are very helpful, you may want to turn to a human
+Though seeing and reading are very helpful, you may want an expert for

-an interior designer; below for more on that option.
-Or rely on salespersons
+below for more on that option.
+Or rely on salespersons at top-rated furniture

-at furniture stores.
-Our ratings of area furniture stores should help you
+stores.
+Our ratings of area furniture stores will help you find sources

-find sources for adviceand furniture stores that sell quality products,
+for adviceand furniture stores that sell quality products, deliver on

 At some furniture stores, well-informed, helpful staff make shopping pleasant

-and guide you to the right choices.
-Accurate delivery time frames are quoted,
+and guide you to good choices.
+They quote accurate delivery time-frames,

 goods arrive as promised, and store management makes sure you get the results